calendar

 Computer-Based Training Types

-CBT comes in various formats, each one specific for different learning conditions.
-These types make CBT adaptable for a wide range of industries and learners.
+CBT comes in various formats, each suited to different learning needs.
+Understanding the different types of training modules helps you choose the right approach for your team.
 With that, let’s talk about these types.

 1. Web-Based Training (WBT)